 Three agencies concerned with world health have announced good news.
 Their joint report says worldwide deaths among children under age five is almost half that of 22 years ago.
 We’ll have the details.

 Then we will hear about a law professor from Iraqi Kurdistan who recently visited some of the best law schools in the United States.
 We find out what he learned, and what ideas he took home with him.
-Those are the two main topics of conversation today as you learn English with As It Is
+Those are the two main topics of conversation today as you learn English with As It Is on VOA.

 The United Nations Children’s Fund, the World Health Organization and the World Bank say about 6.6 million children died before reaching their fifth birthday in 2012.
 That compares with 12 million children who died in 1990.